How does laser hair removal work?

 When doesn't laser hair removal work?

-Because laser hair removal works by seeking out the darker pigment in the hair follicle than in the skin itself, laser hair removal only works on hair that's darker than the skin tone itself (sorry, peach fuzz and chin hairs!).
+Because it works by seeking out the darker pigment in the hair follicle than in the skin itself, laser hair removal only works on hair that's darker than the skin tone itself (sorry, peach fuzz and chin hairs!).
 Redheads, blondes, and those with gray hair are also out.
 "They are not a candidate for laser hair removal because they don’t have pigment in their hair, and the laser needs pigment to carry the heat down to the follicle," says Frontera.
 "Brunettes or darker brown hair are best.
 Light brown isn’t as good.
 The best candidates are dark hair with light skin."

 How should you prep for your appointment?